 When abroad we always use one international adaptor box.
 This has plugs that fit all over the world in one box.
 It’s great because we don’t need to carry multiple pieces around or buy new chargers when we arrive.

-Have any questions about our Norway Packing list or what to wear in Norway?
+Have any questions about what to wear in Norway or want to share your own favorite clothes for Norway you packed?
 Let us know in the comments below!

 Brigitte & Jake